improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 ### Timeouts

-Before finishing this long throubleshooting section, let's talk about camera timeouts.
+Before finishing this long troubleshooting section, let's talk about camera timeouts.

 Some cameras respond really fast to OPEN commands.
 But it is not the general case.
 If you get timeouts errors like these: